alexreardon/css-box-model/README.md

 > `(borderBox: AnyRectType, styles: CSSStyleDeclaration) => BoxModel`

 This will do the box model calculations without needing to read from the DOM.
-This is useful if you have already got a `ClientRect` and `CSSStyleDeclaration` as we do not need to recompute it.
+This is useful if you have already got a `ClientRect` / `DOMRect` and a `CSSStyleDeclaration` as then we can skip computing these values.

 ```js
 const el: HTMLElement = document.getElementById('app');